ds4se/chapters/dspinellis/tools.md

 This made it easy to analyze millions of lines of diverse code [7].

-A second category of tools are those we use to **obtain or synthesize data** from processes and running products.
+A second category of tools are those we use to **obtain or synthesize data** from processes and running products, which can then be distilled into metrics.
 Such tools bridge the gap between the utilitarian data formats used to support software developers and the needs of data science for software engineering.
 Given that computers are reflective machines the possibilities for data collection are endless.
-One example in this category is [GHTorrent](http://ghtorrent.org/), a system that collects data through GitHub's event API (whose raison d'être is the automation of software development processes) and makes them available as a database [8, 17].
+One example in this category is [GHTorrent](http://ghtorrent.org/), a system that obtains data through GitHub's event API (whose raison d'être is the automation of software development processes) and makes them available as a database [8, 17].
 Another is a [set of tools](https://github.com/dspinellis/unix-history-make)